Abdullah71/TestDesignPatterm/README.md

     -> Data binding

--->> also git verification done with GPG and SSH
+-->> also git verification done with GPG and SSH after signing in with proper account from android studio